 Lighting

-Lighting can make a layout, but as a group, we didn't have any experience, so we looked around and settled on LED's that would be fitted into100mm black plastic guttering with a silver foil lining.
+Lighting can make a layout, but as a group, we didn't have any experience, so we looked around at other layouts and settled on LED's.
+These would be fitted into 100mm black plastic guttering with a silver foil lining.
 For supports, we decided on 12mm copper pipe fitted to the rear of the layout, with wiring fed down the pipe to individual transformers.
 Ideally the pipe would be curved at the top rather than use soldered fittings.
 After some trials, we started fabrication and it all went well.

 The former to curve the pipes.